teisdbr/winlibrs-docs-test/librs-spec.md

 | Action Type                       | Action Performed by LIBRS/NIBRS
 |:---------------------------------:|----------------------------------
- I                                  |**Incident Report** <br>Incident Reports submitted with an Action Type of "I" are new incidents that are being reported to the LIBRS/NIBRS databases for the first time)
+ I                                  |**Incident Report** <br/>Incident Reports submitted with an Action Type of "I" are new incidents that are being reported to the LIBRS/NIBRS databases for the first time)
- A                                  | **Add Arrest** <br>Action Type "A" submissions are used to add an arrest to an incident that has previously been reported with an Action Type of "I".
+ A                                  | **Add Arrest** <br/>Action Type "A" submissions are used to add an arrest to an incident that has previously been reported with an Action Type of "I".
 Action Type "A" can only be used if incident has already been submitted and there are no changes in other segments of the incident, that is, the agency is simply adding an arrest segment to the already submitted incident
- M                                  | **Modify** <br>Action Type "M" segments are used for Time-Window Submission correction for an Exceptional Clearance, Recovered Property or Arrests).
+ M                                  | **Modify** <br/>Action Type "M" segments are used for Time-Window Submission correction for an Exceptional Clearance, Recovered Property or Arrests).
 It can alsobe used to modify exceptional clearance indicator and/or exceptional clearance date when incident has already been submitted.
- D                                  | **Delete Action** <br>Type "D" segments are used to delete previously submitted incidents.
+ D                                  | **Delete Action** <br/>Type "D" segments are used to delete previously submitted incidents.
 It is often used when updates or changes are reported to a previously submitted incident.
 An Action Type "D" segment will delete all existing incident data, allowing the reporting agency to re-submit the incident containing the updated information
- W                                  | **Time-Window Submission** <br>Action Type "W" is used only when reporting an incident that occurred prior to the reporting agency's "base date" as defined in the Guidelines.
+ W                                  | **Time-Window Submission** <br/>Action Type "W" is used only when reporting an incident that occurred prior to the reporting agency's "base date" as defined in the Guidelines.
 An agency's base date is usually the date when the agency first started reporting incident-based data to LIBRS/NIBRS.
-The Time-Window Submission can report one of the following:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Exceptional Clearance<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Exceptional Clearance Date<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Recovered Property<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - An Arrest
+The Time-Window Submission can report one of the following:<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Exceptional Clearance<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Exceptional Clearance Date<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Recovered Property<br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - An Arrest

 ___